transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

 * `+` *It is the same approach used when Action and Table were added as matching criteria when Event Name was not sufficient*
 * `-` *It assumes that not no event will have the same action, event name, table name, and changed values.
-We may run into a case that meets this criteria and will have to come up with another metric in which to differiate move events.*
+We may run into a case that meets this criteria and will have to come up with another metric in which to differentiate move events.*

-## Pros and Cons of the Alternatives <!-- optional -->
+## Pros and Cons of the Alternatives

 ### *Refactor our details types and details components so that different data can be displayed differently within the same details type*

-* `+` *This will allow us to refactor the details component and consildate our details types from 4 types to 2 types by combining the status, labelled detail, and plain text types.*
+* `+` *This will allow us to refactor the details component and consolidate our details types from 4 types to 2 types by combining the status, labeled detail, and plain text types.*
 * `-` *Changes would eventually needed all the existing event templates to update the their details types or we will have to continue to support the legacy format.*
-* `-` *Some templates will handle muliple events and this does not follow the strusture of having indivcidual event modules which was decided in ADR 0071.*
+* `-` *Some templates will handle multiple events and this does not follow the structure of having individual event modules which was decided in ADR 0071.*
 ### *Do nothing*

 * `-` *This does not solve the situation where multiple move event shares the same action, table and event name.*